John Hunter Regatta

 Intent to file a protest must be indicated on the water immediately following the finish of a race.
 The protest must be made to a USRowing official before the crew leaves the area between the finish tower and recovery docks.
 After a crew returns to the recovery dock, all right to protest is waived.

-The regatta will consider a protest from the coach or coaching representative (only one coach or coaching representative per protest is allowed) per USRowing rules and the fee of $50 is submitted to the LOC.
-The protest must be filed with the Regatta Director and the fee paid within one (1) hour of the boat returning to the dock.
+The regatta will consider a protest from the coach or coaching representative (only one coach or coaching representative per protest is allowed) per USRowing rules and after a deposit of a $25.00 fee.
+The protest must be filed with the Regatta Director and the fee paid within 45 minutes of the finish of the race in question.
 The Regatta Jury will consider appeals from crews who have been assessed a penalty.

 Hot seating is permitted at your own risk.